-Similarly, an increase in investment return by 2.4% (12.4% per annum), is bringing about growth of 54% in the overall investment corpus.
+Similarly, an increase in investment return by 2.4% (12.4% per annum), is bringing about an enhancement of 54% in the overall investment corpus.

 So, we retail investors must be on the lookout for opportunities that can yield about 2-3% higher returns than normal.
-Keep saving and keeping the money aside for such events.
-When the opportunity, grab it by investing a lump-sum amount.
+Keep saving and stashing the money aside for such events.
+When the opportunity comes, grab it by investing a lump-sum amount.

-Inference: How a common man will get such opportunities.
+Inference: How common men can identify an investing opportunity?
 Keep tracking the main indices of the market (Sensex, Nifty-50, Next Nifty-50, BSE 100, etc).
 These indices keep correcting themselves by about 2-3% at least once every year.
 In those moments of correction, make sure to buy a good index-linked ETF.
 Once they are bought, make sure to hold on to them for the next 20-Years.
 Idea is to let your return compound by keeping your money invested.

 The Rate of Return & Investment Vehicle

 The above table shows the power of compounding in action.
-What makes this table more useful is it highlights the effect of high returns on the invested amount.
-The table shows how the invested amount of Rupees one lakh grows over time (25-Years) when invested in stocks, mutual funds, index funds, gold, fixed deposit, and savings account.
+What makes this table more useful is that it highlights the effect of higher returns on the invested amount.
+It shows how the invested amount of one lakh Rupees grows over time (25-Years) when invested in stocks, mutual funds, index funds, gold, fixed deposit, and savings account.

 In the initial years, the effect of compounding is not as visible.
 The invested money (Rs.1,00,000) multiplies at a nominal rate.
 But look at how fast the money starts to grow after a decade.